-In 2021, the challenges will continue and the Directorate of Protocol Management, believing in the strength and resilience of the great BFA Team.
+In 2021, the challenges will continue and the Protocols Management Department, believing in the strength and resilience of the great BFA Team.
 The Management's ambition is to achieve the following objectives:

-- 40% activation fee on Protocols; - Promote the recovery of 10% of overdue credit under Protocols; - 25% rate of concretization of proposals in the portfolio.
+- 40% activation rate on Protocols; - Promote the recovery of 10% of overdue credit under Protocols; - 25% rate of concretization of proposals in the portfolio.